huggingface/transformers/docs/source/model_doc/mluke.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LUKE model was proposed in `mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models
+The mLUKE model was proposed in `mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models
 <https://arxiv.org/abs/2110.08151>`_ by Ryokan Ri, Ikuya Yamada, and Yoshimasa Tsuruoka.
 It's a multilingual extension
 of the `LUKE model <https://arxiv.org/abs/2010.01057>`__ trained on the basis of XLMRoBERTa.